Life insurance for mums, dads and stay-at-home parents

 Life insurance isn’t just for family breadwinners.
-The contribution of stay-at-home parents need to be considered, too.
+The contribution of mums and dads who stay at home needs to be considered, too.

 Life insurance isn’t just for family breadwinners.
-The contribution of stay-at-home parents need to be considered, too.
+The contribution of mums and dads who stay at home needs to be considered, too.

 Do stay-at-home parents need life insurance?

-Yes, life insurance for mums and dads who are stay-at-home parents is well worth considering.
-The true ‘value’ of stay-at-home parents is often overlooked when families try to work out their insurance needs.
-Just because stay-at-home parents aren’t earning, that doesn’t mean they aren’t valuable to the household or need life insurance cover.
+Yes, life insurance for stay-at-home parents is well worth considering.
+The true ‘value’ of stay-at-home mums or dads is often overlooked when families try to work out their life insurance needs.
+Just because stay-at-home parents aren’t earning, that doesn’t mean they aren’t valuable to the household or don’t need life insurance cover.

-Stay-at-home parents do a lot of unpaid work.
+Stay-at-home parents do a lot of unpaid work, from caring for children, to doing household chores like cooking and cleaning.
 It’s essentially a full-time job.
-Whether it’s the time spent engaging and caring for a child or children, to doing household chores like cooking and cleaning.

-That’s why it’s important to think about who would do all these jobs if you were too sick to manage them all.
-Or if the unthinkable happened and your partner died, you’d be the main breadwinner.
+That’s why it’s important to think about who would do all these jobs if you were too sick to manage them all – or if your partner died leaving you as the main breadwinner.

-It’s perhaps worth considering how you might fit these tasks in, as well as going to work.
-Also, remember that paying someone else to do them out of your current earnings could be very costly.
+Paying someone else to do this work out of your current earnings could be very costly.

-What life insurance for single mums and dads can cover
+What life insurance for non-working parents can cover

-Taking out life insurance to cover the non-working mum or dad would mean that your loved ones would get a life insurance payment on their death.
+Taking out life insurance to cover the non-working parent would mean that your loved ones would get a life insurance payment if they died while the policy was running.
 This is usually paid as a lump sum.

 Looking after children

 Bereaved children are potentially very vulnerable.
-If you work full-time, you might have to arrange full-time childcare for any young children or decide to give up work to care for them yourself.
+If you work full-time, you might have to arrange full-time childcare for any young children, decide to give up work or work fewer hours to match the school timetable to care of them yourself.

 Funeral costs